 - For version 1 (v1) of an API, its major version number should be encoded

 google.pubsub.v1.
-The major version may be omitted from the proto package if the package contains stable types and interfaces that don't expect to have breaking changes, for example
+The major version may be omitted from the proto package name in the rare case that the package contains obviously stable types and interfaces that don't expect to have breaking changes, for example

 - For all versions of the API other than v1, the major version number must

-be encoded in the proto package name.
+be encoded as the last component of the proto package name.
 For example,

 For pre-GA releases, such as alpha and beta, it is recommended to append a suffix to the version number.
 The suffix should consist of the pre-release version name (e.g. alpha, beta), and an optional pre-release version number.